 The green means hope in the future and red symbolizes the blood shed during the fights for the country’s independence.
 As for the white, it represents peace.

 Burundi became independent from Belgium in 1962 and adopted a flag similar to the current one.
 The only difference was the karyenda inside the circle, a drum with divine powers that broadcasted messages that only the king could receive.
 After the monarchy was abolished in 1966, the flag was changed and temporarily included the representation of sorghum, a plant that is essential for the country’s economy.
 The final and current version was adopted on 28 June 1967.

 4 colors: blue, white, red, yellow.

-Meaning of the flag of Cape Verde: Blue symbolizes the Atlantic Ocean; white represents peace.
+Meaning of the flag of Cape Verde (Cabo Verde): Blue symbolizes the Atlantic Ocean; white represents peace.
 The ten golden stars represent the ten islands in this country.
 The red strip which passes through the white horizontal patch symbolizes economic progress.

 Flag of Cameroon